Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Continued working on the Harry Potter Matching Game.
 Progress included: working on CSS to allow for card flipping, starting to clean up JS in ways like moving some innerHTML declarations to the HTML and cloning the node.

 **Thoughts**: I am really wanting to clean up my code as effectively as possible.
 I stil have to add a timer and I have found a couple bugs (matches left amount is 1 off, if you just flipped 2 cards and hammer on one of those 2 cards before they flip back, you cannot reselect it).

+## Day 97: June 13, 2019

+**Today's Progress**: Continued working on the Harry Potter Matching Game.
+Progress included: cleaning up the JS and CSS.
+Added a couple CSS styles.
+Bug fixing.

+**Thoughts**: I seemed to create more bugs while refractoring my code and therefore ended up working on the project pretty late.
+This means my code got messier as the night went on.
+I want to revisit it again tomorrow earlier.